kdiverson/labmeetingslides/opfs/index.md

 * Runs an iterative assembly by default, small k to large
 * Much faster than iterative velvet
 * Yes, I know I'm mixing numbers and bullets.
+Deal with it.

 ---